When Graphing Your Data It Is Important That You

 • Formatting: Adjust the formatting of the graph, such as the font size, line thickness, and gridline style, to optimize readability.

-• Final Review: Review the graph carefully to ensure that it is free of errors and accurately represents the data.
+• Final Review: Review the graph carefully to confirm that it is free of errors and accurately represents the data.

 Step 7: Presenting the Graph